WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/5-inclusivity.md

 ## Using diverse examples

 Represent diverse perspectives and scenarios in text and media.
-Make use of inclusive and a diverse range of names, ages, locations, professions, and cultures while depicting people.
+Make use of inclusive and a diverse range of names, ages, gender identities, locations, professions, and cultures while depicting people.
 - Avoid making generalizations about people, religions, cultures, regions, and countries.
-- Avoid unintentional racial and cultural bias while writing documentation.
+- Avoid unintentional racial and cultural bias while writing examples.

-**Examples**

-[warning] Not Recommended: master/slave [/warning]
-[tip] Recommended: primary/subordinate [/tip]

 ## Accessibility and disability